gke/TxAdapter_gke/TxAdapter_gke/README.md

 Almost all of the adapter code was originally derived from the work of PhracturedBlue and others for the universal transmitter "Deviation".

-There have been numerous modifications, and in most cases rewrites, of the original code.
+There have been numerous modifications, and in some cases rewrites, of the original code.

 https://bitbucket.org/PhracturedBlue/deviation